 Visit multiple stores to complete your grocery list for less.
 Do some research to compare prices on foods including fresh produce, meat, dairy, and frozen foods at different outlets to plan shopping trips.

 Following favorite restaurants on social media can bring discounts and giveaways.
 In an effort to expand their reach, many restaurants offer discount codes through platforms such as Twitter, Facebook, and Instagram.
-Places with a Foursquare account also sometimes offer freebies for people who "check in."
+Places with a Yelp listing also sometimes offer freebies for people who "check in."

 Signing up for emails from favorite restaurants does more than keep diners abreast of special events and seasonal menus; it often gives access to special pricing.
 Read the newsletters to uncover discounts and other offers divulged only to those on the mailing list.